 - 1/4 tsp turmeric powder

 - Salt to taste

 - 1 large banana leaf washed thoroughly, central spine removed and cut into 6 pieces

 - 1 tbsp vegetable/sunflower/canola cooking oil

 Place fish steaks on a large rimmed baking tray.
 Drizzle lemon/lime juice over them and sprinkle salt to taste.
-Turn pieces to fully coat with marinade.
+Turn pieces to coat with marinade thoroughly.
 Set aside for 20 minutes.

-Divide paste into 2 portions, and use each portion to fully coat the pieces of fish on each side.
+Divide paste into 2 portions, and use each portion to coat the pieces of fish on each side thoroughly.
 Set aside.